Books for writers and editors

 • Stein on Writing by Sol Stein (subtitle: A Master Editor of Some of the Most Successful Writers of Our Century Shares His Craft Techniques and Strategies).
 Romance writer Suzie Quint's review gives examples of how Stein explains "show, not tell" and other fictional techniques that nonfiction writers can also use to good effect.

-• Writing Fiction: A Guide to Narrative Craft (7th ed.) by Janet Burroway
+• Writing Fiction: A Guide to Narrative Craft (10th edition) by Janet Burroway.
+One of the best.

 • Writing the Breakout Novel and Writing the Breakout Novel Workbook by Donald Maass (how to create "a powerful sense of time and place, larger-than-life characters, a high degree of tension, good subplots, and universal themes," elements needed to take a novel to the bestseller list).
 See also the novelist-turned-agent's The Fire in Fiction: Passion, Purpose and Techniques to Make Your Novel Great